This is my Estateguru Review based on my direct experience on the platform.

 Hence, the difference in returns.
 I had the pleasure to meet some of the staff, they made quite an impression on me.

 Housers Vs EstateGuru

 Housers is the most popular choice for sure.
-I don’t use it, I don’t like the statistics so far, some users complain about some defaults.
+I don’t use Housers, I don’t like the statistics so far, some users complain about some defaults.

 Yields are lower than 10% with a 10% performance charge.
 Normally I like to learn from others mistakes (like I successfully do with Bondora), here I don’t find a way to get a nice risk/reward ratio for my taste.

 Property Partner Vs EstateGuru

+Property partner is a UK giant for buy to let.
+It is large, established and open to investors out of the UK.
 In the name the destiny: EstateGuru is, by far, one of the best p2p website names ever invented and it is indeed a successful one, so far.

 Conclusions and Recap ⭐️⭐️⭐️⭐️⭐️

 EstateGuru is one of my successful DIY investing tools with zero default so far.

-12% interest on average per year with such a good transparency is ok for me.
+11% interest on average per year with such a good transparency is ok for me.

 - Where is it: Estonia